-The Sonicare Optimal Clean electric toothbrush offers a great clean of the teeth and has all the essential features you require built-in.
+The Sonicare Optimal Clean (sometimes referred to as the ProtectiveClean) offers a great clean of the teeth and has all the essential features you require built-in.

 It is really as close to perfect as you are going to get, particularly when it is supplied as a bundle that includes 2 x handles, travel cases and charging stands.

 - Reminds you when to replace the brush head

 - 2 cleaning modes to suit your needs